pacyL2K19/old-apple-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# New York Time artile page
+# Old Apple page

-> This is a clone of the New York page web article page
+> This project is a clone of the Apple old home page

 <h4>Screeshots</h4>